load the model

 [9]:

-locs = m_tree.getLocs('my_favourite_locs')
+locs = m_tree.get_locs('my favourite locs')

-# returned as instances
+# returned as MorphLoc instances

 print(locs[0])